popslovesmusic/book/Book2_Applications_and_Extensions/04_BlackHole_HorizonImprinting.md

 ### **4.9.
 Summary of Section 4**

 We presented a concrete **time-domain solver** for fractional gravitational-wave propagation.
-This solver incorporates convolutional memory and a **prime-structured inner boundary** generating echoes.
+This solver incorporates convolutional memory and an inner boundary with a prime-indexed delay model generating echoes.
 We also introduced a **frequency-domain** approximation that exposes the Mittag–Leffler filter, an **analytic toy model** clarifying hybrid quantization, and a **calibration pipeline** from data to the minimal parameter set {α,ν,τ∗,λ,β}.
-These tools make the “fractional + prime-shell” echo hypothesis **operationally testable** in current GW datasets.
+These tools make the “fractional echo hypothesis with a prime-indexed shell model” **operationally testable** in current GW datasets.

 ---